 - 1 package active dry yeast (you can get yeast near the flour at your local grocery store)

 - 2 1/2 to 3 1/2 cups flour (get unbleached white for your first attempt)

 - Corn starch or nonstick cooking spray (just to prevent the bread from sticking to the bowl or pan)

 That’s all you need for homemade bread, period.
-These items are pretty basic so check your grocery store circular and look for online coupons (we update our coupon finder daily) to see if you can find these items on sale or discounted bulk.
-There are some neat things you can do with added ingredients, which I’ll talk about later, but all you need is that stuff.
-Nothing complicated or “secret” or confusing at all.
+These items are pretty basic, so check your grocery store circular and look for online coupons (we update our coupon finder daily) to see if you can find these items on sale or discounted bulk.
+There are some neat things you can do with added ingredients, which I’ll talk about later, but all you need is the stuff listed above and nothing more.

-Ordinarily when baking bread, I would mix the dough with my KitchenAid stand mixer, but making bread is easy enough that this is just a convenience, not a requirement by any means.
+When I bake bread, I normally mix the dough with my KitchenAid stand mixer.
+However, making bread is easy enough that this is just a convenience and not a requirement by any means.
 Basically, instead of doing the kneading and stirring described below, I just flip a switch and this machine does it for me.

 OK, let’s get started.
 First, you should warm up the bowl – the best way to do that is to just fill it with hot water, then dump out the hot water, leaving the bowl rather warm.
 Then, mix up the yeast according to the directions on the packet.
 Usually, it will say something along the lines of “add a cup of warm water to the yeast and stir.”
 What you’ll end up with is some tan-colored water with some bubbles in it, as shown above.
 You should stir this until there are no lumps in the yeast.